outofrange/music/README.md

 # music
-Simple web interface to improve the music experience a pub I visit is offering
+Simple web interface to improve the music experience of a pub I visit is offering